Twaice raised $26M to scale its battery analytics software – TechCrunch

 The company intends to use this fresh round of funding to expand its European commercial footprint and possibly into the United States.
 It also wants to build even more use cases on top of its analytics platform — for example, working with fleet providers, rather than only the manufacturers.

 One of the company’s innovations is a concept of a “digital twin,” or a simulation model of the battery system that runs in Twaice’s cloud platform.
-The company continually updates the parameters of the ‘twin’ so that it reflects the behavior of the actual battery, down to its thermal characteristics, electrical behavior and degradation.
+The company continually updates the parameters of the “twin” so that it reflects the behavior of the actual battery, down to its thermal characteristics, electrical behavior and degradation.
 That means companies that operate a fleet of EV buses can monitor the state of the battery packs of each of their vehicles.

 “It enables not just a focus on the current health of the battery system, but also it enables us to simulate and forecast the future,” Rohr said.